 Know your reasons.
 Raising external investment is a significant decision for any business.
 You will be supplied capital, for sure, but at the same time, you are to give away part of your business and your independence as a founder.
 Moreover, there are many ways of building businesses.
 You can perfectly bootstrap a company to success.
 There are widely successful companies that did not raise any angel investment.

 In the context of Bangladesh, external equity fundraising is quite a young concept for early-stage companies.

 To that end, understand your long-term plan and understand your reason for raising external investment.
 Once you are convinced that raising angel investment is the best way to go for your business, go for it.
 Always remember everything has its pros and cons.
 So we are not essentially talking about what is good or bad.
 Rather we are talking about what is the best path for you as a founder and for your business.

 Understand the realities of external fundraising.
 The moment you raise an external investment into your business, your business is going to be a very different business.
 With investment comes responsibilities and accountability.

 It is useful to learn about how external investment changes businesses.
 You can speak with founders who have already raised some external investment or read about it on the internet.
-But preparing your expectation is useful nonetheless.
+But preparing your expectations is useful nonetheless.

 Never raise money for the sake of money alone.
-Angel investors usually invest in early-stage companies because they expect your business to grow someday and provide them a good return in the process.
+Angel investors usually invest in early-stage companies because they expect your business to grow someday and provide them with a good return in the process.
 To that end, for most startups, angel rounds are just the beginning.
 The real journey has not started yet.